RupalJain97/Distributed_Trading_System/README.md

 #### Services:
 These contain the core business logic.
 Controllers delegate requests to services to handle the actual work:

-1. **OrderService:** Processes buy/sell orders, updating stock availability and ensuring data integrity (using thread-safe operations with Atomic variables and thread pools).
+1. **OrderService:** Processes buy/sell operations and ensures thread-safe updates to stocks.
-2. **StockService:** Manages real-time updates to stock data and responds to requests for current stock prices.
+2. **StockService:** Manages real-time updates to stock data and responds to requests for current stock prices, including caching.
 3. **UserService:** Handles user registration, login, and authentication logic.

-#### HTML Templates:
-These are frontend files used to render the UI in the browser.
-The views are served by the Spring Boot controllers and filled with dynamic content:
-* login.html: Handles user login.
-* register.html: For user registration.
-* userDashboard.html: After login, users are redirected to this page, where they can view their profile or other personalized details.
-* stock_dashboard.html: Displays the available stocks and their prices, allowing users to buy or sell them.
-* orderProcessing.html: This page handles the order placement process (buy/sell stocks).

 *Trading System Logic:*
 The TradingSystem class likely acts as a utility or central service to coordinate multiple services.
 It could handle tasks like validating an order, updating user balances, or managing stock data across multiple services.